jacoblindstrm/jacoblindstrm.github.io/_posts/2020-02-19-my-thoughts-on-dark-mode.markdown

 * light
 * dark

-The same goes for high-contrast (note that the ms prefix is required today).
+The same goes for *high-contrast* (note that the -ms prefix is required today).
 Warp your styles with *-ms-high-contrast* media query.
 It has three values:

 * active
 * black-on-white